HabitatFramework/UserGuide/concepts/concepts.rst

 To perform a logical merge:

-* Click ‘Switch to GIS Window’ and select the features to be merged and a feature from the INCID they are to be merged with in the GIS layer.
+* Click **Switch to GIS Window** and select the features to be merged and a feature from the INCID they are to be merged with in the GIS layer.
-* Return to the HLU main window and click ‘Get Map Selection’.
+* Return to the HLU main window and click 'Get Map Selection'.
-* Select one of the options in the ‘Process’ list.
+* Select one of the options in the 'Process' list.
-* Click on ‘Merge Features’.
+* Click **Merge Features**.
 A list of INCIDs will be displayed as shown in the figure :ref:`figLMD`.

 .. _figLMD: